EXPLOSION CLAD PRESSURE VESSELS

 applications, including oil and gas, chemical processing, and shipbuilding.
 Clad plates are used in these industries because they offer superior corrosion resistance, higher mechanical strength, and better durability compared to monolithic metals.
 They are also used to reduce costs, improve performance, and increase the lifespan of equipment.

-Overall, explosion clad technology is an efficient and cost-effective method of joining two dissimilar metals or alloys and creating high-quality clad plates for industrial applications.
+Overall, this technology is an efficient and cost-effective method of joining two dissimilar metals or alloys and creating high-quality clad plates for industrial applications.

 Figure 1- Diagram courtesy of Nobel Clad, Broomfield, CO